Your dollars can help create change for the better.

 7. Sukie’s Candle Co.

 Treat yourself to these hand-poured soy wax candles that are infused with essential oils.
+You can buy them online or at these Seattle locations.

 8. Pam’s Caribbean Kitchen